 The Village of Howard Parks Department has included information on its Bird City Wisconsin page, including a web link to the “Create a Bird Friendly Habitat” webpage through the National Wildlife Federation.

-Village of Howard resident Jim Johnson has conducted Christmas Bird Counts and Swift Night Out counts and his territory covers Howard.
-Jim has been doing these counts for many years, but he is out of the country on vacation and will compile the numbers upon his return.
+Village of Howard resident Jim Johnson conducted Christmas Bird Counts and Swift Night Out counts and his territory covers Howard.
+Jim counted 40 different species for the Christmas Bird Count.
+He found two active nest sites for the Swift Night Out program.

-The Village of Howard held an Arbor Day/International Migratory Bird Day Celebration on April 29, 2016 at Lineville Intermediate School in Howard.
-There were well over 100 students, teachers, Village Officials, a State Representative that participated in the event.
+The Village of Howard held an Arbor Day/International Migratory Bird Day Celebration on April 27, 2017 at Lineville Intermediate School in Howard.
+There were well over 100 students, teachers, and Village Officials.
 There was a presentation on proper tree planting and the benefits of trees, especially for wildlife by the Village of Howard Superintendent of Parks, Forestry, and Golf.